 During the day the Tiger cardinalfish will usually be found around an over hang or in a cave.
 The adults are usually solitary and at night can be seen out feeding on the reef.
 It is rare to see more than one.

 The Tiger cardinalfish is found across the Indian ocean and in the west Pacific.
 They are found between depths of 1-30 meters.

 The Tiger cardinalfish are nocturnal feeders , feeding mainly on zooplankton and small benthic organisms.

-During breeding pairs are formed and after performing a mating dance the eggs are laid and fertilized by the male.
+During breeding pairs are formed and after performing a mating dance, the eggs are laid by the female and fertilized by the male.
 The male then collects the fertilized eggs and carries the eggs in his mouth until they hatch.
-During this time the male cannot feed and towards the end of the incubation period the males become quite skinny making the protruding mouth more noticeable.
+During this time the male cannot feed.
+Towards the end of the incubation period the males become quite skinny making the protruding mouth more noticeable.
 This can result in cannibalism with the male eating some of the eggs.

 Tiger cardinals are not commonly kept in aquariums, because they are nocturnal and predatory this precludes the Tiger Cardinalfish from most aquariums.